Komposten/TetraColourSpace/README.md

 ### What is TetraColourSpace?
 TetraColourSpace is a 3D graph program for visualising data points a tetrachromatic colourspace.
 It was originally created to be used in conjunction with the R package [pavo](https://CRAN.R-project.org/package=pavo), as pavo's built-in 3D graph had very limited functionality (and annoying controls).

 Datasets containing information about data points are loaded from XML-files and displayed within the confines of a tetrahedron (representing a tetrachromatic colourspace).
-An [R-script](R/tcs_plot.R) with functions for generating correctly formatted XML-files from pavo's `colspace` objects is included in the R folder.
+An [R-script](R/tcs_plot.R) with functions for generating correctly formatted XML-files from pavo's `colspace` objects (or data frames containing theta, phi and magnitude values) is included in the R folder.

  Data points |Data volumes |Colour metrics |Customisation
 --- | --- | --- | ---